Confidence Scores Make Instance-dependent Label-noise Learning Possible: Tackling instance-dependent noise from the source

 \paragraph{Limitation of pioneer IDN methods.} The main challenge of the IDN model is the wide range of possible noise functions included in its formulation.
 Since each $T_{i,j}(\cdot)$ is a function of the high-dimensional input space $\mathcal{X}$, it is challenging for a model to be flexible enough to fit any real-world noise function while being trainable on corrupted datasets, let alone derive theoretical results.
 Instead, various recent works have considered stronger assumptions on noise functions.

-For instance, \textit{boundary-consistent noise} (BCN), first introduced by \citep{du2015modelling} and generalized in \cite{menon_learning_2018}, considers stronger noise for samples closer to the decision boundary of the Bayesian optimal classifier.
+For instance, \textit{boundary-consistent noise} (BCN), first introduced by \citet{du2015modelling} and generalized in \citet{menon_learning_2018}, considers stronger noise for samples closer to the decision boundary of the Bayes-optimal classifier.
 This is a reasonable model for noise from human annotators, since ``harder'' instances (i.e., instances closer to the decision boundary) are more likely to be corrupted.
-Moreover, it is simple enough to derive some theoretical guarantees, as done in \cite{menon_learning_2018}.
-Additionally, an extension of the BCN model was studied in \cite{bootkrajang_towards_2018}, where the noise function is a Gaussian mixture of the distance to the Bayesian optimal boundary.
+Moreover, it is simple enough to derive some theoretical guarantees, as done in \citet{menon_learning_2018}.
+Additionally, an extension of the BCN model was studied in \citet{bootkrajang_towards_2018}, where the noise function is approximated as a mixture of Gaussians.
 However, the BCN model and its extension are restricted to binary classification, and their geometry-based assumption becomes difficult to fathom for high-dimensional input spaces.

-Furthermore, \cite{cheng2017learning} recently studied a particular case of the IDN model, where the probabilities that the true labels of samples flip into corrupted ones have upper bounds.
-They proposed a method based on distilled samples, where noisy labels agree with the optimal Bayesian classifier on the clean distribution.
-However, their method is limited to binary classification and has only been tested on small UCI datasets.
+Furthermore, \citet{cheng2020learning} recently studied a particular case of the IDN model, where the probabilities that the true labels of samples flip into corrupted ones have upper bounds.
+They proposed a method based on distilled samples, where noisy labels agree with the Bayes-optimal classifier on the clean distribution.
+However, their method is also limited to binary classification and has only been tested on small UCI datasets.
 Table \ref{tab:recap_ILN} summarizes the characteristics of those approaches.